top of page

 ABOUT

-‘Agnes’ is a new contemporary choreographic work combining live performance and filmic work created for gallery, studio, warehouse, and hall spaces, which is equally intimate and austere, as it is epic and surreal.
+‘Agnes’ is a contemporary choreographic, cinematic, and exhibition work, which is equally intimate and austere, as it is epic and surreal.

 BACKGROUND